 - submit application for admission to undergraduate studies with \$30 application fee; - submit Official high school transcript or the equivalent (GED).
-A high school transcript or GED is not required for students transferring in a minimum 24 semester hours of college credit; - Submit Official transcripts from all colleges and universities attended; - submit Official admission test scores.
+A high school transcript or GED is not required for students transferring in a minimum 24 semester bears of college gradities. hours of college credit; - Submit Official transcripts from all colleges and universities attended; - submit Official admission test scores.
 The ASN program accepts a "Proficient Score" on the TEAS (Test of Essential Academic Skills) - The test must have been taken within the 2 years prior to the date of application for admission. - If the student submits TEAS scores (from exams taken twice during the 2 year period), the highest score will be considered.
-If more than 2 attempts are submitted, only the first two taken during the two year period would be considered. - meet all unconditional admission requirements for freshman students as listed in the Troy University undergraduate catalog and ; have a minimum grade point average GPA of at least $2.0/4.0\,$ scale on all college work attempted at the undergraduate level and a minimum grade point average of at least 2.5/4.0 scale on all college work attempted at Troy meet core performance standards required for duties of the nursing profession (copy of standards available upon request).

-University at the undergraduate level.
-If less than 24 HR of college work has been attempted, you must have a minimum 2.5/4.0 High School GPA or a GED with a score of 500: and
+If more than 2 attempts are submitted, only the first two taken during the two year period would be considered. - meet all unconditional admission requirements for freshman students as listed in the Troy University undergraduate catalog and; have a minimum grade point average GPA of at least 2.0/4.0 scale on all college work attempted at the undergraduate level and a minimum grade point average of at - least 2.5/4.0 scale on all college work attempted at Troy University at the undergraduate level.
+If less than 24 HR of college work has been attempted, you must have a minimum 2.5/4.0 High School GPA or a GED with a score of 500; and - meet core performance standards required for duties of the nursing profession (copy of upon request). standards

 NOTE: If a student is attempting to transfer credit for nursing courses from another accredited school of nursing, a letter from the dean/director of that school must be submitted stating that the student was eligible for continuation in the nursing program.
-If the student was not eligible for continuation in the program, the student must take all required Troy University ASN nursing courses (i.e., no nursing courses will be transferred).
+If the student was not eligible for continuation in the program, the student must take all required Troy University ASN nursing courses (i.e., no present accuracy will be transferred). nursing courses will be transferred).